zzzprojects/EntityFramework-Classic/docs/pages/features/bulk-update.md

 > HINT: Performance may differ from a database to another.
 A lot of factors might affect the benchmark time such as index, column type, latency, throttling, etc.

 ### Why BulkUpdate is faster then SaveChanges?
-Update thousand of entities for a file importation is a typical scenario.
+Updating thousand of entities for a file importation is a typical scenario.

 The `SaveChanges` method makes it quite impossible to handle this kind of situation due to the number of database round-trips required.
 The `SaveChanges` perform one database round-trip for every entity to update.
 So if you need to update 10,000 entities, 10,000 database round-trips will be performed which is **INSANELY** slow.